East Lansing, Michigan: Intercity transportation

 Amtrak and Indian Trails provide intercity rail and bus services at the Capital Area Multimodal Gateway, which is located at 1240 South Harrison Road, within walking distance of the Michigan State University main campus.
 CATA transportation is also based out of the CAMG.

 Amtrak offers daily service to East Lansing on its Port Huron to Union Station, Chicago train, the Blue Water.
 Two class one freight railroads serve the city including Canadian National Railway (CN) and CSX Transportation (CSXT).

 Bus transportation is offered between East Lansing and Detroit Metro Airport twelve times daily by Michigan Flyer.

-The Capital Region International Airport in nearby Lansing offers a number of non-stop domestic and international flights as far as Cancún; connections between East Lansing and the airport are offered by CATA (with a transfer in downtown Lansing); rental cars are also available at the airport.
+The Capital Region International Airport in nearby Lansing offers regional non-stop domestic flights; connections between East Lansing and the airport are offered by CATA (with a transfer in downtown Lansing); rental cars are also available at the airport.

 Three major interstates and one U.S. Highway serve the East Lansing area including Interstate 96 (I-96), I-69, I-496, and U.S. Highway 127 (US 127).